 Died on December 5, 2013 at his home in Johannesburg after a series of illnesses.
 A global funeral was to follow.

-In the next episode of this four-part series, we take a look at Mandela’s activism, prison life and the anti apartheid struggle.
+In the next episode of this series, we take a look at Mandela’s activism, prison life and the anti apartheid struggle.